UMD-CSSA/CSSA-MiniApp/README.md

 ## Installation

+<p>1.
+Download <a href="https://developers.weixin.qq.com/miniprogram/dev/devtools/download.html
+">Wechat Developer Tool </a> here or copy and past link (https://developers.weixin.qq.com/miniprogram/dev/devtools/download.html
+) to browser. </p>
-1. Ask our team leader for log-in permission, AppID, and add you to program collaborators on Github.
+<p>2.
+Ask team leader for log-in permission, AppID, and adding you to program collaborators on Github</p>
-2. Download [WeChat Developer Tool](<https://developers.weixin.qq.com/miniprogram/dev/devtools/download.html>), and **Git Clone** this repo.
-3. Import cloned project to WeChat Developer Tool
+<p>3.
+Creat a new local project.
+Enter Project Name, AppID and select Backend Service as "Mini Program Cloud Base"</p>
-4. (Optional) You can change your language preference at Settings -> General Setting -> General -> Language.
+<p>4.
+(Optional) You can change your language preference at Settings -> General Setting -> General -> Language</p>
+<p>5. click Source Control (版本管理) to connect to Github Repo</p>
-5. On the left side of the Source Control window, under Workspace, click Settings.
-Under Network and Auth, select "use user name and password" and enter your **Github** username and password.
+<p>6.
+On the left side of the Source Control window, under Workspace, click Settings.
+Under Network and Auth, select "use user name and password" and enter your <b> Github </b> username and password</p>
+<p>7.
+Under Remote, Add a new remote.
+Copy and Past this URL (https://github.com/syKevinPeng/CSSA-MiniApp/settings.git) to URL</p>
+<p>8.
+Then Pull all current file from Github.
+(The pull button is located on the top left corner of the Source Control window)</p>

 ## How To Use

 //todo

+## Plan
+- [X] Register and config Mini App
+- [ ] Design and deploy Home Page
+- [ ] Creat and add department introduction
+- [ ] User log in
+- [ ] Add Terp Red Card
+- [ ] Add recent activity and tickets
+- [ ] Add contact information for every department

 ## Contributing